 - Credit Card: Credit cards are accepted for payments of $300 or less.
 We do not have an online credit card processing system, therefore you’ll need to call the office directly to apply payment.

 - Cheque: Cheques are accepted for payment.
 They can be mailed directly to the office.
 Please only use cheques from a Club bank account and avoid using personal cheques.

-The Swim BC Insurance Policy runs Dec 1st to Nov 30th of each year.
+The Swim BC Insurance Policy runs from January 15th to January 14th of each year.
 Our policy is held with Sport BC (SBC) Insurance.
 Registration with Swim BC includes this insurance coverage (among many other services).

 Here is a broad overview of our insurance: